KeepFloyding/keepfloyding.github.io/_posts/2021-01-03-rofi-config-on-linux.md

 # What is Rofi?

 [Rofi](https://github.com/davatorium/rofi) is a tool that can be best described as a window-switcher, application launcher and dmenu replacement.
 I love it for its simplicity and powerful search functionalities.
-I have configured it so that when you press the SUPER key, you open up the drun mode to search and run an application.
-You can then use SHIFT + LEFT (or RIGHT) to cycle through other modes such as :
+I have configured it so that when you press the `SUPER` key, you open up the **drun** mode of Rofi to search and run an application.
+You can then use `SHIFT + LEFT (or RIGHT)` to cycle through other modes such as :
 * the window swticher which lists the applications running in each workspace
 * file browser to search through files
-* ssh launcher to connect to other machines on my network,
+* ssh launcher to connect to other machines

 If you want to see it in action, then I can suggest the [Arch Labs](https://archlabslinux.com/) implementation of OpenBox where it is used by default.
 Otherwise just follow the steps below to configure it on your own system.